orrholly/FDA-WebApp-Documentation/Phase-1/technical-specs.md

 ###Backend Hosting on NYU Stack - Open Source

+**Data ETL from Survos**
+After massaging and geocoding data, a phython script can upload the shapefile to PostGIS/PostgreSQL using ogr2ogr or shploader commands.

 **Database:**
-AWS PostGIS/PostgreSQL - After massaging and geocoding data, a phython script can upload the shapefile to PostGIS/PostgreSQL using ogr2ogr or shploader commands.
+AWS PostGIS/PostgreSQL

 **Web Server:**
 AWS Apache / GeoServer - Create WMS and WFS (web services) from data on PostGIS.
 Create SLDs for styling (quantile, point color, etc).